BrandonCChan/edamame/README.md

-# monte_carlo_markov
+# edamame
-For decision analytic modeling and cost-effectiveness analysis.
+Economic Decision Analytic MArkov Model Evaluation (EDAMAME) For decision analytic modeling and cost-effectiveness analysis in Python.
 Allows users to flexibly define model schematics and parameters in excel workbooks before utilizing python packages to load, run, and generate model outputs.

 ## Requirements (tested with):
 See requirements.txt